helloRupa/redux-lesson/README.md

     - If a component ONLY needs to READ from state, mapStateToProps: `connect(mapStateToProps)(ComponentName)`
     - If a component ONLY needs to UPDATE state, mapDispatchToProps: `connect(null, mapDispatchToProps)(ComponentName)`
     - If a component READS and UPDATES state: `connect(mapStateToProps, mapDispatchToProps)(ComponentName)`
+    - Update the component to use the props you just added (keys from mapStateToProps and mapDispatchToProps)
     - Export the connected component